radicalbit/NSDb/README.md

         - 9000:7817
 ```

-Finally it's possible running an NSDB container mounting the configuration directory and the data directory:
+It's also possible to run an NSDB container mounting the configuration, data and external library directories:

 ```yaml
 version: '3'